Zacks Investment Research Upgrades Country Garden (OTCMKTS:CTRYY) to “Buy”

-Zacks Investment Research upgraded shares of Country Garden (OTCMKTS:CTRYY) from a hold rating to a buy rating in a research note issued to investors on Tuesday, Zacks.com reports.
-Zacks Investment Research currently has $36.00 price target on the stock.
+Country Garden (OTCMKTS:CTRYY) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a research report issued to clients and investors on Monday, Zacks.com reports.
+The firm currently has a $36.00 price target on the stock.
+Zacks Investment Research‘s target price indicates a potential upside of 11.97% from the stock’s current price.

 According to Zacks, “Country Garden Holdings Company Limited is a property developer in the PRC, with substantially all of its assets and operations based in the PRC.
 Its primary business is development of large-scale residential community projects and the sale of various types of products, including villas, townhouses, apartment buildings, parking spaces and retail shops.
 As an integrated property developer, its lines of business also include construction, installation, fitting and decoration as well as property management.
 Ancillary to its property projects, it also develops and manages hotels within some of its projects.
 Its residential home projects are located in newly urbanized areas and suburban areas of large cities, and the center of medium-sized cities.
 While the local residents in Guangdong Province constitute its core customer base, it has also generated demand from residents in Hong Kong, Macau and neighboring provinces.
 Country Garden Holdings Company Limited is headquartered in Kowloon, Hong Kong. “